 During the test drive, pay attention to how the brakes feel.
 Do they respond to pressure without being too touchy?
 Be sure to try forceful braking, especially in conditions similar to what you would find on your typical commute.
 Is your foot to the floor before you feel the car slow?
 Braking should be smooth and progressive, and should not cause jarring or jolting.

 Listen to Road Noise

-During your test drive, turn down the radio and close the windows.
+During your test drive, turn the radio off and close the windows.
 Really listen to the car.
-Are you hearing a lot of wind and road noise, or is the car pretty quiet?
-Are there any knocks or unusual sounds coming from under the hood (or elsewhere) that you need to ask the salesman about?
+Are you hearing a lot of wind and road noise, or is the car quiet?
+Are there any knocks or unusual sounds coming from under the hood (or elsewhere) that you need to ask the salesperson about?

 Look around while you are in the car.
 In addition to the windshield, check the rear view, the side views and blind spots.
 Does the car have an easy-to-use backup camera or side mirror support?
 Does the car come equipped with blind spot detectors on the side mirrors?

 If everything checks out, you may be on your way to owning a new vehicle.
 But before you sign on the dotted line, take a day to think over your purchase.
 Test drive multiple vehicles so you can compare models, and really think about which features are most important to you.